 - Add 2 egg whites (70 grams) to the sugar mixture and stir to form a paste.
 Cover the bowl with plastic wrap and set aside.

 - Remove 1 tablespoon of sugar and set aside for preparing the meringue.
-Heat the remaining granulated sugar with ¼ cup water in a small saucepan.
-Place the pan over medium high heat and bring to a boil.
-As with making caramel, sugar can crystalize if stirred while boiling, so just leave it alone.
+Heat the remaining ¾ cup granulated sugar with ¼ cup water in a small saucepan.
+Place the pan over medium-high heat and bring to a boil.As with making caramel, DO NOT STIR the sugar mixture during this process, but wash down the sides of the saucepan with a wet pastry brush dipped in cold water to minimize the risk of the mixture crystallizing.

 - When the sugar starts boiling, begin beating the egg whites on a medium speed until frothy.
-Sprinkle in the cream of tartar (if using) and the 1 tablespoon sugar.
+Sprinkle in the ¼ teaspoon cream of tartar (if using) and the 1 tablespoon sugar.
 Increase speed to medium high and beat until stiff peaks form.
-Don’t overwhip or the meringue can start to separate.
-If it’s ready before the sugar is to temperature, turn the mixer to the lowest speed and let it continue to run.
+Don't overwhip or the meringue can start to separate.
+If it's ready before the sugar is to temperature, turn the mixer to the lowest speed and let it continue to run.

 - If you're using parchment paper, place a little of the macaron batter on the underside of each corner to hold it flat to the baking pan.
 Pipe out 1½-inch rounds onto the baking pan, spacing them about 1-inch apart.